The American Prospect: Accolades, awards, and recognition

 In 2010, The American Prospect was the recipient of Utne Reader magazine's Utne Independent Press Award for Political Coverage.

-In 2017, then-Prospect columnist Adele M. Stan won the prestigious Hillman Prize for Opinion and Analysis Journalism.
-Her reporting on the American far-right predicted the Trump presidency.
+In 2017, then-Prospect columnist Adele M. Stan won the Hillman Prize for Opinion and Analysis Journalism.
+Her reporting on the American far right predicted Donald Trump's presidency.
 The committee wrote of Stan's work: "Stan's prescient 2016 portfolio stands as a chilling testimony to fearless commentary, and signals the changes we need in public life and in journalism to preserve civil liberties and pursue social justice."

-In 2021, Executive Editor David Dayen won the Hillman Prize in Magazine Journalism for his Unsanitized newsletter series.
+In 2021, Dayen won the Hillman Prize in Magazine Journalism for his Unsanitized newsletter series.

 Also in 2021, Deputy Editor Gabrielle Gurley won the Gene Burd Award for Excellence in Urban Journalism for her article "Public Transportation in Crisis".

-Managing Editor Jonathan Guyer won the 2021 Dateline Award for Investigative Journalism (Magazine) recognizing excellence in the category of Investigative Journalism for his feature "The Lucrative Afterlife of a Trump Official".
+Managing Editor Jonathan Guyer won the 2021 Dateline Award for Investigative Journalism (Magazine), recognizing excellence in the category of Investigative Journalism, for his feature "The Lucrative Afterlife of a Trump Official".